edsu/iiif.io/source/api/presentation/2.1/index.md

     Usage:
     {: .usage}
-    * Any resource _MAY_ have an external resource related to it.
+    * Any resource _MAY_ have one or more external resources related to it.

 rendering
 :   A link to an external resource intended for display or download by a human user as an alternative rendering of the resource that has the property.
 Examples include a rendering of a manifest as the PDF or EPUB with the images and text of the book, or a slide deck with the images of museum object.
 A label and the format of the rendering resource _MUST_ be supplied to allow clients to present the option to the user.
 This is a more specific relationship than the `related` property above, which could be any related resource rather than an alternate view of the resource.

     Usage:
     {: .usage}
-    * A Manifest _MAY_ have one or more external rendering resources.
+    * A manifest _MAY_ have one or more external rendering resources.
-    * A Sequence _MAY_ have one or more external rendering resources.
+    * A sequence _MAY_ have one or more external rendering resources.
-    * A Canvas _MAY_ have one or more external rendering resources.
+    * A canvas _MAY_ have one or more external rendering resources.
-    * A Range or Layer _MAY_ have one or more external rendering resources.
+    * A collection, range or layer _MAY_ have one or more external rendering resources.

 service
 :   A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an associated [IIIF Image API][image-api] service.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a `profile` link to a service description.
 It _MAY_ also have relevant information copied from the service itself.
 This duplication is permitted in order to increase the performance of rendering the object without necessitating additional HTTP requests.

     Usage:
     {: .usage}
-    * Any resource _MAY_ have a link to an external service.
+    * Any resource _MAY_ have one or more links to an external service.
     * Please see the [Service Profiles][annex] document for known services.

 seeAlso